MiguelCastillo/amd-resolve/README.md

 #### resolve(name : string, baseUrl : string)

 Creates a module meta object.
-If `name` starts with `./`,  `../`, or a protocol, then the resolution process will build a module meta with a URL using the input `baseUrl` (if available), skipping all configuration options the resolver was created with.
-The URL is built using [this](http://nodejs.org/api/url.html#url_url_resolve_from_to) routine.
-If `name` starts with anything else, then the resolution process will use the configuration options in the `resolver`.
+If `name` starts with `./`,  `../`, or a protocol, then the resolution process will build a module meta with a URL using the input `baseUrl` (if available).
+The URL is built using [this](http://nodejs.org/api/url.html#url_url_resolve_from_to) routine. *If* `name` starts with anything else, then the resolution process will use the `baseUrl` configured in the resolver ignoring the one passed it.

 ##### Parameters